igor-makarov/xcoed/README.md

 **Currently, only packages with public git URLs and local packages are supported.**
 **Currently, only packages with range version requirements are supported.**
-**Currently, only libraries that have the same name as their package are supported.**

 ## Installation: